-Architectural photography is a balancing act between the aesthetic and the purely illustrative.
+Architectural photography - a balance between the aesthetic and the illustrative.

 Buildings and structures often look their best aesthetically at dawn or dusk and the features are often best illustrated in the daylight.
 Daylight shots are best at the beginning or end of the day, a blue sky and a bit of sun really helps.
 Given that a professional photographer gets all the technical bits right, lighting is still paramount.